kthrn22/kthrn22.github.io/_posts/2022-04-17-graph-pooling.md

 Given the node embeddings of a graph, how can we make predictions at graph-level? <br/>
 $\rightarrow$ We will have to learn the embedding for the entire a graph by pooling node embeddings and this is usually referred as **graph pooling**.

-In this blog, I will present some strategies for **graph pooling**.
+In this blog, I will break down some strategies for **graph pooling**.

 I will present a graph as $\mathcal{G} = (V, E)$, where $V$ the set of nodes and $E$ is the set of edges.
 I denote the adjacency matrix and node embeddings as $\mathbf{A} \in \mathbb{R}^{ \vert V \vert \times \vert V \vert}$, $\mathbf{Z} \in \mathbb{R}^{\vert V \vert \times d}$ respectively.